Montague, Prince Edward Island

 Montague is a community within the Town of Three Rivers in Kings County, Prince Edward Island, Canada.
-Previously incorporated as a town, it amalgamated with the Town of Georgetown, the rural municipalities of Brudenell, Cardigan, Lorne Valley, Lower Montague, and Valleyfield, and portions of three adjacent unincorporated areas in 2018.
+Previously incorporated as a town, it amalgamated with the Town of Georgetown, the rural municipalities of Brudenell, Cardigan, Lorne Valley, Lower Montague, and Valleyfield, and portions of three adjacent unincorporated areas in September 2018 to form the Town of Three Rivers.

 Montague is the largest population centre in the county and straddles the Montague River which is the dividing line between the townships of Lot 52 and Lot 59.
 The community functions as a regional service centre for the eastern end of the province, supporting two supermarkets, three hardware stores, a number of independent businesses, and several fast food restaurants, banks, and car dealerships.

 General information

 Montague is home to the Kings County Memorial Hospital, provincial government offices, and the Montague Curling Club, along with an elementary, intermediate and regional high school.
-The past years have seen a number of older homes and commercial buildings replaced with new, suburban style development along Main Street, particularly in the north end.
+A number of older homes and commercial buildings have been replaced with new, suburban style development along Main Street, particularly in the north end.
 A large scale redevelopment of the community's waterfront has taken place in recent years.

 The community is located 44 km east of Charlottetown and 15 km southwest of Georgetown.

 History

-Jean-Pierre Roma, an Acadian French merchant settled in 1732 a site a few miles East of present-day Montague that he called Trois Rivieres, now The Three Rivers.
+In 1732, Jean-Pierre Roma, an Acadian French merchant, settled a site a few miles east of present-day Montague that he called Trois Rivieres, now The Three Rivers.
 It is now a designated historic site, which brings to life his story and how he established there an international trading post.
 Its interpretive centre is open from the last week of June to the last week of September each year.
-Unfortunately for him and his business, the French Army on Ile St. Jean were to be defeated by the British in 1745, in an act of ethnic cleansing the Acadian population was deported and lost all their earthly goods.
+Unfortunately for him and his business, the French Army on Ile St. Jean were to be defeated by the British in 1745, in an act of ethnic cleansing in which the Acadian population was deported and lost all their earthly goods.

 At the time of Samuel Holland's survey in the 1760s, Georgetown was designated as the shire town of Kings County.
 The Montague River was the southernmost of three rivers draining the area.
 Eventually Lower Montague, Montague Road and Montague Bridge were named after the river.
 The river itself traces its name to either George Brudenell, 4th Earl of Cardigan (later George Montagu, 1st Duke of Montagu), John Montagu, 4th Earl of Sandwich, or Montague Wilmot, Governor of Nova Scotia (which then included St. John's Island - present-day Prince Edward Island) at the time of Holland's survey.

 The Garden of the Gulf Museum (c.
 1887 to 1888) is on the Canadian Register of Historic Places.